rachel94/metaknowledge/README-DOCS.md

 * `index.rst` (this is the main page of the docs on read the docs. the *toctree* is super important within it, and is explained in the above tutorial.
 Otherwise, you can put whatever content you want; so I put the intro text for metaknowledge from the old documentation)
 * all the other files ending in .rst (these are the other pages at the top level of our read the docs file structure)
 * all other subdirectories (these contain more pages that make up our docs, but that are nested)
-* `regex.md` (contains a list of some useful regular expressions I've been using to find and replace parts of the docstrings.
-You will likely end up creating more of these, but they speed things up a lot – more on how the existing docstrings contribute to this later)

 ## Generating HTML pages for Read the Docs
 Essentially what's happening is we're creating RST pages, and then using Sphinx to convert this into HTML that works with the styling of RTD.
 If there are any errors they will show up in the command line – I've found that there can often be little errors that are basically telling you that something with your syntax is wrong which will break the way it should work in RTD.